How Much Does a Sheet of Plywood Weigh? | Plywood Size Guide

 furniture made out of Baltic Birch plywood

-Depending on your project’s size, we suggest using thinner plywood, such as 1/4 inch, as a separator instead.
+Depending on your project’s size, I suggest using thinner plywood, such as 1/4 inch, as a separator instead.

 Plywood Weight Chart Guide